BonoboPLC/bonoboplc_wiki/managing-sub-agents.md

 You can at any time, remit the Sales Receipts to your sales manager to reduce the balance owing and allow additional sales transactions to take place in your network.

 This revolving credit scheme allows us, and you, to effectively and accurately manage outstanding balances in real time.

+## Allocating Limits to your Sub-Agents

+You may allocate and split your account limits across your sub-agents as you see fit.

+> For example, if your Master Agent account is alloted Nu.100,000 in Sales Credit Limit and you have 5 sub-agents, you can provide each with Nu.20,000 credit limit.
+This enables your sub-agents to sell up to 20,000 in tickets before they have to remit their sales receipts to you.

+If your account is enabled to pay prizes, you can use one of the following source of funds

 - **Deposit Receipt Limit**